Skip to content

 Why GPU Virtualization is Needed

-While investigating our company's GPU cost issues, I noticed that each service instance exclusively occupied a GPU.
+While investigating GPU cost issues, I noticed that each service instance exclusively occupied a GPU.
 Although individual GPU utilization could reach 70% during peak business hours, the overall GPU cluster utilization never exceeded 20%.

 This example perfectly illustrates why GPU virtualization is necessary.
 Without virtualization, there's no way to safely share GPUs, meaning 80% of resources are wasted, paying cloud providers 400% more than necessary!